 Llamas have been a part of Andean and Incan culture for thousands of years and the Aymaras and Quechuas use them in their rituals too.
 For example, when they build a new house or building they bury an unborn fetus under the cornerstone of the new house that will be built.
 They believe that by giving Mother Nature (they call her Pachamama) the fetus she will bring them health, wealth, happiness and safety in their new house or building.

 Llamas are kind of moody.
-They can kick really hard and can also bite, and if you make them angry they spit this really disgusting gooey stuff at you that's kind of green and slimy so you have to be careful about getting too close to them.
+They can kick really hard and can also bite, and if you make them angry they spit this disgusting gooey stuff at you that's kind of green so you have to be careful about getting too close to them.
 Did you know that llama and alpaca fibers are supposedly fireproof?

 About Alpacas, Vicuñas and Guanaco